miamijerry/Direct-Reading-GT2-Belt-Tension-Gauge/README.md

 The first beta version was not accurate, and it was determined that the friction of the belt against the pins was creating incorrect reading.

-The first working version (V1) assembly used GT2 pulleys for the pins.
+The first working version (V1) assembly used GT2 idler pulleys for the pins.
 The results have been within 0.2 pounds.

 I am not releasing V1, V2 coming soon